 A. That would certainly include us, the parish RCIA team.
 But really all of the members of our parish are invited to join us, in different ways, depending upon their talents and experiences, and your needs.

 When would we meet?

 A. It varies, so please be patient with us.
-We’ll have some regularly scheduled meetings, usually on Tuesday evenings.
-But we certainly want to involve you with our Sunday Eucharistic celebration as well, as often as possible.
-And there may be other occasions when we’d like you to join us in other parish activities.
+We’ll have some regularly scheduled meetings, usually on Sunday, following 10:30 AM mass.
+But we certainly want to involve you with our Sunday Eucharistic celebration as well, as often as possible; so, as you progress, there’s a need for you to attend the 10:30 mass itself.
+And there may be other occasions when we’d like you to join us, in other parish activities.
 Our community is a pretty busy group, and we’d like you to experience as much of it as possible.

 How long will it take?

 A. Again, without knowing where you are on your faith journey, it’s impossible to say, other than it lasts however long you need it to.
 Some people are ready quickly, for others it may take longer.
 It is a process of growth and learning, not just a program that you go through and graduate from.